About this page:

 - Copyrighted materials (for examples scanned articles made available in the Talis Reading List)

-- You can schedule Teams meetings from your university Outlook calendar.
+- For individual meetings, staff and students can schedule a Teams meeting from university Outlook calendar.

 - If you have been given access to a Team, you can meet in a Team Channel.

 - For more video conferencing information, see Teams meeting index.